ufidon/softsec/labs/lab10/README.md

 course materials and references for its450

-This lab is revised from [Cross-Site Scripting Attack Lab (Elgg)](https://seedsecuritylabs.org/Labs_16.04/Web/Web_XSS_Elgg/)
+This lab is revised from [SEED 2.0 Cross-Site Scripting Attack Lab (Elgg)](https://seedsecuritylabs.org/Labs_20.04/Web/Web_XSS_Elgg/)

 **1. Tasks to be complete:**

-Complete the following tasks described in [Cross-Site Scripting Attack Lab (Elgg)](../lab09/refs/WebXSSElggnew.pdf):
+Complete the following tasks described in [SEED 2.0 Cross-Site Scripting Attack Lab (Elgg)](../lab09/refs/WebXSSElgg.pdf):

 - [x] Task 6 (55%): Writing a Self-Propagating XSS Worm
   * (20%)Link method
   * (15%)DOM method
   * (20%)Applying countermeasure such as activating plugin HTMLawed.
 Show link method OR DOM method failed after activated plugin HTMLawed.
-- [x] Task 7 (45%): Defeating XSS Attacks Using CSP
+- [x] Task 7 (45%): Defeating XSS Attacks Using CSP.
+Each subtask counts for 9%.
+  * Describe and explain your observations when you visit these websites.
+  * Click the button in the web pages from all the three websites, describe and explain your observations.
+  * Change the server configuration on example32b (modify the Apache configuration), so Areas 5 and 6 display OK.
+Please include your modified configuration in the lab report.
+  * Change the server configuration on example32c (modify the PHP code), so Areas 1, 2, 4, 5, and 6 all display OK.
+Please include your modified configuration in the lab report.
+  * Please explain why CSP can help prevent Cross-Site Scripting attacks.

 *How to remove oneself from his/her friend list?*